dtcenter/MET/met/docs/Users_Guide/appendixC.rst

 Called "CRPS" in ECNT output :numref:`table_ES_header_info_es_out_ECNT`

-The continuous ranked probability score (CRPS) is the integral, over all possible thresholds, of the Brier scores (Gneiting et al, 2004).
+The continuous ranked probability score (CRPS) is the integral, over all possible thresholds, of the Brier scores (:ref:`Gneiting et al, 2004 <Gneiting-2004>`).
 In MET, the CRPS calculation uses a normal distribution fit to the ensemble forecasts.
 In many cases, use of other distributions would be better.

 WARNING: The normal distribution is probably a good fit for temperature and pressure, and possibly a not horrible fit for winds.
 However, the normal approximation will not work on most precipitation forecasts and may fail for many other atmospheric variables.